DigitalExtinction/Game/DESIGN.md

 * The energy grid operates autonomously: it constructs a semi-optimal transmission network based on priorities, remaining battery capacities, and other criteria.

+## Buildings

+### Base

+* Is capable of producing all unit.
+* Has a battery of a very high capacity.
+* Is equipped with several laser cannons for defense.
+* Produces small amount of energy via integrated solar panels.
+* Has several energy lasers.
+* Has several energy panels.

+### Factory

+* Is capable of producing all unit.
+* Has a battery of medium capacity.

+### Solar Power Plant

+* Has a single energy laser.

+### Battery Farm

+* Stores large amount of energy.
+* Has a single energy panel.

+### Power Hub

+* Has several energy lasers.
+* Has several energy panels.
+* Has no batteries.

+## Units

+### Attacker Drone

+* Has an integrated battery of medium capacity.
+* Has a single energy panel.
+* Is equipped with a laser cannon.

+### Construction Drone

+* Has an integrated battery of small capacity.
+* Has a single energy panel.
+* Can construct any kind of building.

+### Battery Drone

+This drone can be used to deliver energy to areas of scarcity.

+* Has a battery of large capacity.
+* Has a single energy panel.
+* Has a single energy laser.